-4. A trial service period may be required for each level of the intraining appointment, or the entire in-training appointment may be designated as the trial service period.
-The Employer will determine

-- the length of the trial service period or periods to be served by an employee in an in-training appointment. - 5.
+- 4. A trial service period may be required for each level of the in-training appointment, or the entire in-training appointment may be designated as the trial service period.
+The Employer will determine the length of the trial service period or periods to be served by an employee in an in-training appointment. - 5.
 If a trial service period is required for each level of the in-training appointment, the employee will attain permanent status upon successful completion of the training program at each level. - 6.
-If the entire in-training program (meaning all levels within the intraining appointment) is designated as a trial service period, the employee will attain permanent status upon successful completion of the training requirements for the entire in-training program.

-D. Non-Permanent Positions

-- 1. The Employer may make classified non-permanent appointments to fill in for the absence of a permanent employee, during a workload peak, or while recruitment is being conducted.
+If the entire in-training program (meaning all levels within the in-training appointment) is designated as a trial service period, the employee will attain permanent status upon successful completion of the training requirements for the entire in-training program. - D. Non-Permanent Positions - 1.
+The Employer may make classified non-permanent appointments to fill in for the absence of a permanent employee, during a workload peak, while recruitment is being conducted or when the nature of the work is sporadic and does not fit a particular pattern.
 Non-permanent appointments will not exceed eighteen (18) months.
 A non-permanent appointee must have the skills and abilities required for the position and will be assigned to an official Washington State Human Resources job classification and paid on the General Service Salary Schedule.
-The Employer is not required to use a competitive process before making a non-permanent appointment. - 2.
+The Employer may choose to fill the position with a competitive process or by appointment. - 2.
 A permanent employee who accepts a non-permanent appointment within their college will have the right to return to their position in the college or to a position in the permanent classification they left at the completion of the non-permanent appointment, provided, the employee has not left the original non-permanent appointment, or unless the original supervisor agrees otherwise. - 3.
-The Employer may convert a non-permanent appointment into a permanent appointment if the Employer used a competitive process to fill the non-permanent appointment.
-In such circumstances the employee will serve a probationary or trial service period.
-Time spent in a non-permanent appointment will count towards the probationary or trial service period. - 4.
+The Employer may convert a non-permanent appointment into a permanent appointment if the Employer used a competitive process to fill the non- permanent appointment.
+In such circumstances the employee will serve a probationary or trial service period upon conversion. - 4.
 The Employer may end a non-permanent appointment at any time with one (1) working day's notice to the employee. - 5.
 The separation of a non-permanent employee will not be subject to the grievance procedure in Article 30.